bmurmann/EE628/2_Assignments/README.md

 **Week 4**
 * Take notes as you work through the items below and submit them as your weekly report.
 If you are not working on the template project, you need to define suitable tasks on your own.
 * Drawing good schematics is an art.
 Watch [this presentation](https://us06web.zoom.us/rec/share/QyU62ylOnBq1S3ej3gGK09xlF0TCBLU9ON1OTLsRgSwePeAH8aJKv5Jx_isrKeif.PiihL4kSIy2GuBtG) by Kevin Zheng on how you can be become a circuit artist.
 Skipping the first 5 minutes will get you to the beginning of the presentation.
 Watch for as long as you like (the presentation lasts for over an hour).
+* Enter the comparator schematic shown in lecture 6 and duplicate the simulation results.
+* Add the latch circuit to complete the design.
+You can use the same W/L ratios as in the comparator stage.
+Note that the latch's primary purpose is to hold the decision when the comparator stage transitions back to the reset state.
+Very this.
+* Add the comparator + latch block to the IDSM2 circuit developed in lecture 4 and make sure that it still functions.
+Make sure that you understand the clock timing and how it relates to the transistorized comparator.
+* Read the following paper to learn more about comparators: https://ieeexplore.ieee.org/abstract/document/7130773

 **Week 3**
 * Take notes as you work through the items below and submit them as your weekly report.
 If you are not working on the template project, you need to define suitable tasks on your own.